Due to maintenance work, the ticket purchase via SBB.ch and SBB Mobile is limited between 09.02.2026, 00:00 and 09.02.2026, 02:00.

 DB arranges a meeting point with the customer (e.g. DB Information or the travel centre).

-SBB Inclusive: an app for blind and visually impaired passengers – and for everyone else.
+SBB Inclusive: An app for blind and visually impaired passengers – and for everyone else.

 SBB Inclusive is a customer information app that makes travelling on public transport easier, particularly for blind and visually impaired people.
 The app brings the visual and digital customer information for stations and long-distance trains directly to your smartphone and always shows you the information relevant to your location.
 This way, you can always be sure that you are on the right train.